codeunion/photo-gallery-cli/README.md

 Since these image files reside on your local computer, the browser just needs to know their [absolute path](https://github.com/codeunion/fundamentals-of-web-development/wiki/Glossary#absolute-path).

 So, how do we find out the absolute path?
-That, it turns out, is your first task.
+That, it turns out, is our first task.

 **Write a Ruby program that takes a file and prints out the absolute path to that file**.

-For example, if you run this
+For example, if we run this

 ```shell
 $ ruby gallery.rb my-pic.jpg